w3f/Grants-Program/docs/RFPs/sub-consensus.md

 # Sub-consensus mechanism

-:::tip
+:::danger
-This Request for Proposal is currently _open_, meaning we are actively looking for (additional) teams to apply for it.
+This Request for Proposals is closed, meaning we are not looking for any more proposals on this topic at the moment.
 :::

 * **Status:** Open